cubetastic33/Coding-Challenge-S22/README.md

 I used a logistic regression model with the scikit-learn library in python.
 The file `parse.py` handles the conversion of the csv dataset into integer arrays that can be used to train and test the network.
-The model immediately achieved 100% accuracy, which I thought meant something was probably wrong.
+The model immediately achieved 100% accuracy, and I felt like something was probably wrong.
 I tried implementing a simple logistic regression model with pytorch, with a single sigmoid layer and BCE loss, and interestingly it had less than 100% accuracy.
-This meant it was likely just that scikit-learn's default implementation of logistic regression was good enough to identify a straightforward correlation with the features and whether or not the mushroom is poisonous.
+This meant it was likely just that scikit-learn's default implementation of logistic regression was good enough to identify a straightforward correlation with the features and whether the mushroom is poisonous.

 To be certain, I tried plotting the predicted probabilities on the test set, and the chart showed